 The Falcons had won the award three years in a row with Ben Garland (2018), Andre Roberts (2017) and former head coach Dan Quinn (2016).
 The finalists for this year's award are expected to be announced in January and the recipient will be recognized at NFL Honors during the week of the Super Bowl.

-Steve Cannon, Chief Executive Officer of the AMB Group, was named the Atlanta Falcons 2019 Salute to Service Award nominee.
+Steve Cannon, Chief Executive Officer of AMB Sports & Entertainment, has been named the NFL 2020 Salute to Service Award recipient.
 Cannon has also been named the 2020 recipient of the USO's Patriot Award.

 Here are the nominees from all 32 teams: